OtterKring/MIM_ImportScript_myBestPractice/README.md

 }
 ```

-However, I haven't tested this, yet, and since it has no relevant influence on usability or performance of your PSMA Management Agent, it will imho remain a matter of taste.
+However, I haven't tested this, yet, and since it has no relevant influence on usability or performance of your PSMA Management Agent, it will remain a matter of taste in my opinion.

 **NOTE:**

-The "Anchor-" prefix for the field being used as Anchor in MIM as well as the different "|type" postfixes are only used in the Schema script!
-In the import script it would still remain 'Id', 'objectClass','AccountName', ...!
+* The `Anchor` prefix for the field being used as anchor in MIM as well as the different `|type` postfixes are only used in the Schema script!
+In the import script you keep using 'Id', 'objectClass','AccountName', ...!
+* The `objectClass` field must be returned for every dataset, so PSMA/MIM can identify where the dataset belongs to.
+This includes error message you return to MIM from your import or export scripts!
+More on these later ...

 ## 2) Parameters
 *I am only covering the basic parameters here (the ones I used and therefor had to understand 😉).
-Please consult Mr Granfledt's instructions for additional ones*
+Please consult Mr Granfeldt's instructions for additional ones*

 Parameter|Description
 ---|---